zoonk/.github/profile/README.md

 ## 🌐 Open-source

-- [Zoonk](https://github.com/zoonk/zoonk): Open-source platform to create interactive courses like Duolingo.
+- [Zoonk](https://github.com/zoonk/zoonk): Open-source platform for creating interactive courses like Duolingo.

 ## 🌍 How we work